The Best Destinations in North America for Spring Skiing

 Spring skiing means different things to different people and different destinations.
-For some, spring skiing is only in March, while in other destinations, the spring ski season can go into May and beyond.
-If you’re lucky and time it just right, you may even have a spring powder day.
-Just remember to layer up, and sunscreen up, as the spring skiing sunburn can be vicious.
+For some ski destinations, like the Midwest, spring skiing is mainly just in March, while in other destinations, like Utah, the spring ski season can go into May (and beyond during a good snow year).
+If you’re lucky and time it just right, you may even be able to catch a spring powder day or two.
+Just remember to layer up, and sunscreen up.
 And, arrive as early as possible so you can get as much of the good snow as possible.

 Arapahoe Basin, Colorado

-Arapahoe Basin, or A-Basin as it’s often called, features some of the best spring skiing and riding in North America virtually every season.
+Arapahoe Basin, aka A-Basin, boasts one of the longest ski seasons in North America.
 A-Basin’s ski terrain offers what is essentially two back-to-back bowls oriented north and south.
 That means lots of skiable terrain with 145 trails.
 Spring snow comes in all sorts of quality packages and you’ll likely find it all here.
-A-Basin is Rocky Mountain High, with its top lifts reaching more than 13,000 feet.
+A-Basin is Rocky Mountain high, with its top lifts reaching more than 13,000 feet.
 Additionally, you can hike up to some of the higher points before pointing downhill, as we discussed in our round-up of Colorado ski resorts with hike-to skiing terrain.
 It all makes for some of the best late-season skiing in Colorado.
 Don’t miss spending some time on the Beach.
 It’s a section of the Early Riser parking lot in an ideal location to take a break, relax and grab some rays between runs.

 » Check out spring lodging options at Arapahoe.